Bucketing Approach to Retirement Planning for Public Service Professionals

 Categories

-There are many approaches to retirement income planning.
-One of my favorites is the bucketing approach.
-This is where you segregate your money into buckets or pots depending on your time horizon of when you need the money and your level of risk tolerance.
-This blog focuses on the bucketing approach and its specific application to public service workers.
+The bucketing approach involves segregating your money into buckets or pots depending on your time horizon for needing the money and your level of risk tolerance.
+This blog focuses on the bucketing approach and its application to public service workers.

 A Simplified Example